 Mission secretariat – to ensure the relevance of the activities within the Mission

-The Mission Implementation platform– the project funded under this topic should closely cooperate with the Mission Implementation Platform and ensure synergies – where relevant- with the exchanges taking place within the EU Mission’s Community of Practice.
+The Mission Implementation platform– the project funded under this topic should closely cooperate with the Mission Implementation Platform and ensure synergies – where relevant- with the exchanges taking place within the Adaptation Mission’s Community of Practice.
+The collaboration should be formalized through a Memorandum of Understanding to be concluded as soon as possible after the projects' starting date.

-The project stemming from HORIZON- MISS-2026-01-CLIMA-02– to ensure synergies and coordinate the respective activities
+The project stemming from HORIZON- MISS-2026-01-CLIMA-02 to ensure synergies and coordinate the respective activities

 The project is also expected to have regular exchanges of best practices with the other EU Missions, e.g. in the area of stakeholder and citizen engagement, long-term sustainability of Mission hubs, and building of synergies.
 Moreover, it will work closely with Horizon Europe National Contact Points to enhance their activities, such as raising awareness about Mission Adaptation funding activities through information events and communication tools.